 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the School District are described in Note 1 of the financial statements.
-The School District has adopted Government Accounting Standards Statement (GASB) No. 72, 76, 79, and 82, Fair Value Measurement and Application, The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments, Certain External Investment Pools and Pool Participants, and Pension Issues-an amendment of GASB Statements No. 67, No. 68, and No. 73, respectively.
-GASB No. 72, 76, and 79 are effective July 1, 2015, and GASB 82 is effective for years beginning July 1, 2016, however, early implementation is encouraged.
-Statement No. 72 addresses accounting and financial reporting issues related to fair value measurements.
-Statement 76 identifies the hierarchy of generally accepted accounting principles.
-Statement 79 addresses accounting and financial reporting investment pools and pool participants.
-Statement 82 amends Statements 67 and 68 to instead require the presentation of covered payroll, defined as the payroll on which contributions to a pension plan are based, and ratios that use that measure.
+The School District has adopted Government Accounting Standards Board Statement (GASB) No. 77, Tax Abatement Disclosures, effective July 1, 2016.
+The Statement requires disclosures of tax abatement information.
 We noted no transactions entered into by the School District during the year where there is lack of authoritative guidance or consensus.
-All significant transactions have been recognized in the financial statements in the proper period
+All significant transactions have been recognized in the financial statement in the proper period.

 Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
-The most sensitive estimates affecting the School District's financial statements were:
+The most sensitive estimates affecting the Clawson Public Schools' financial statements were:

 - The useful lives of its capital assets.
 Useful lives are estimated based on the expected length of time during which the asset is able to deliver a given level of service. - Net pension liability, and related deferred outflows of resources and deferred inflows of resources.
-The estimate is based on an actuarial report. - Management's estimate of the accrued compensated absences is based on current hourly rates and policies regarding payment of sick and vacation banks.
+The estimate is based on an actuarial report.